theochem/chemtools/doc/tut_conceptual_global.rst

 To refresh your mind on theoretical background, please refer to :ref:`Scientific Documentation on Global Descriptive Tools <global_tools>`.

-To learn about the API documentation, please refer to :mod:`chemtools.analysis.conceptual`.
+To learn about the API documentation, please refer to :mod:`chemtools.toolbox.conceptual`.

 To compute global conceptual reactivity descriptors of your molecule of interest, please follow the steps bellow: